Kids and Dogs

-Dogs and puppies are often a child’s first pet request.
+A dog or a puppy is often a child’s first pet request.
 Dogs make affectionate and attentive pets and they are more commonly seen out and about than some of the other pets.
-Dogs tend to be very visible, because they require a great deal of attention.
-In order to be happy and healthy, they require regular walks, playtime, feeding, grooming and training.
-In return for the care they are given, they offer unconditional love and affection, and entertainment.
+Dogs tend to be very visible because they require a great deal of attention.
+In order to be happy and healthy, they require regular walks, playtime, feeding, grooming, and training.
+In return for the care they are given, they offer unconditional love, affection, and entertainment.
 Sometimes they even provide an extra layer of protection, and they make the best exercise buddies!

 Why a Dog?